 Even the weather or traffic can be a good connecting point.
 Use any topic the other person can relate to.

 In short, create the desired atmosphere before you say the right things.
 Anything you say can thrive if you make others happy.
 Make the situation pleasant and conducive for change to occur.
 Make it easy for others to accept your suggestions or decisions.

 After establishing a conducive atmosphere, say what you want in a clear, firm voice.
 Don't stammer and appear unsure.
 Show an aura of confidence.
 Be true to yourself.

-Begin your statement with "I" followed by active verbs such as choose, prefer, think, decide, like, or request and then followed by what you want.
+Begin your statement with "I" followed by active verbs such as choose, prefer, think, decide, like, or request, and then followed by what you want.
 For example, a friend invites you to a party, you can say, "I'd prefer to stay home.
 Thanks anyway."
-Never say "you" if you don't want to put the person on a defensive.
+Never say "you" if you don't want to put the person on the defensive.

 Be firm with your decision